SMARTLAGOON/AlLoRa/README.md

     - If you want to use VS Code, here are the official Pycom instructions: [Visual Studio Code](https://docs.pycom.io/gettingstarted/software/vscode/)

-    Once you have everything installed and working, you should be able to connect your LoPy4 + expansion board (Pygate  and Pysense 2.0 X for the sender and the receiver respectively) to your computer using an USB cable and PyMakr should recognise it.
+    Once you have everything installed and working, you should be able to connect your LoPy4 + expansion board (Pygate  and Pysense 2.0 X for the Source and the Requester respectively) to your computer using an USB cable and PyMakr should recognise it.
     </details>

 *   <details>